bavitha01/genomic_insights/README.md

    - Upload a FASTA file using the upload form
    - Search for a sequence by GenBank ID (e.g., NM_007294 for BRCA1)
    - View analysis results for GC content, transcription, and translation
+   - Use the chat bot in the bottom-right corner to quickly access the GitHub repository, documentation, and contribution guidelines

 ## API Access